worcestertechnicalhighschool/techhigh.us/_public_services/skyline-bistro.md

 | **Turkey and Bacon Wrap** | **$7.95** |
 |*We took all the ingredients of a Turkey Club – roasted turkey breast, warm smoky bacon, crisp lettuce, ripe tomatoes, mayonnaise and rolled them up in a grilled low carb whole wheat tortilla*|

-<div align="center" > All burgers, sandwiches and wraps are served with French fries, coleslaw and a half-sour pickle <br> Gluten-free bread available upon request </div><br>
+<div> All burgers, sandwiches and wraps are served with French fries, coleslaw and a half-sour pickle <br> Gluten-free bread available upon request </div><br>

 <div class="line"></div>